SoftwareAG/c8y-docs/content/concepts/glossary-bundle/glossary.md

 <a name="data-lake"></a>
 ### Data lake
-Used in the context of DataHub.
+Used in the context of [DataHub](#c8y-datahub).

 A data lake serves as a storage container for offloaded data either on the basis of ADLS Gen2/Azure Storage (Azure), S3 (Amazon), NAS, or HDFS.

 <a name="data-point-library"></a>
 ### Data point library
-The Data Point Library provides a collection of data points with default values for data point properties which serve as templates that can be applied easily to your data points from different devices.
+The Data point library provides a collection of data points with default values for data point properties which serve as templates that can be applied easily to your data points from different devices.

 For details see [Cockpit > Data point library](/users-guide/cockpit/#data-point-library) in the *User guide*.